 Active Ingredients Most Commonly Used in Other Headlice Treatments

 Lindane is the most commonly prescribed pesticide used for treating head lice.
 Lindane is a moderately toxic compound in EPA toxicity class II.
-Labels for products containing it must bear the signal word WARNING, meaning a teaspoon to an ounce can be fatal to the "average person."
-The production or manufacture of Lindane is prohibited in the United States.
+Labels for products containing it must bear the signal word WARNING, meaning a teaspoon to an ounce can be fatal to the “average person.”

 Lindane is not only a nerve poison but also a known carcinogen (cancer causing agent).
 Lindane has also been reported to have reproductive and endocrine-disrupting effects.
 Lindane is absorbed quickly through the skin.